, published by Tuck School of Business.

 Winter 2019 marks the launch of an exciting new program for Dartmouth undergraduates: TuckLAB.

-This partnership between the Tuck School of Business and the Magnuson Center for Entrepreneurship is designed to provide students with general business analytic and communication skills, as well as an understanding of the core concepts and practices of entrepreneurship.
+This partnership between the and is designed to provide students with general business analytic and communication skills, as well as an understanding of the core concepts and practices of entrepreneurship.

 The brainchild of Rick Magnuson ’79, Jeffrey Crowe ’78, Tuck Dean Matthew Slaughter, Deputy Dean Punam Anand Keller, and Jamie Coughlin, director of the Magnuson Center, TuckLAB is meant to make it easier for program participants to build a viable career in any field.
 “We want students to be able to pursue their dreams, no matter what their passions are.
 Whether they care about dance or health care or something else entirely, we want them to feel prepared for what comes after graduation,” says Keller.